 On the other hand, general activeness, like walking, standing, and just generally moving accounts for up to 10%.
 This is why counting steps and remaining active is the easiest and most impactful way to increase daily energy burn.

-So, all of these different things will together make up a total amount of energy (number of calories) you burn in a day.
+So, all of these different things will together make up the total amount of energy (number of calories) you burn in a day.
 If this number is larger than the number of calories you eat, you will lose weight.
 It’s just about in versus out.
 That’s what a calorie deficit is.
 Your body needs to be burning more than it’s consuming for a sustainable amount of time so that it converts fats (and sometimes muscle) into energy to be used for all the different processes.

 It doesn’t matter what you eat.
 Whether it’s McDonald’s every day or only carrots, if the number going in is lower than the number going out, you will lose weight.